japila-books/spark-structured-streaming-internals/docs/HDFSBackedStateStoreProvider.md

 === [[stateStoreId]][[stateStoreId_]] StateStoreId -- Unique Identifier of State Store

-As a <<spark-sql-streaming-StateStoreProvider.md#, StateStoreProvider>>, `HDFSBackedStateStoreProvider` is associated with a <<spark-sql-streaming-StateStoreProvider.md#stateStoreId, StateStoreId>> (which is a unique identifier of the <<spark-sql-streaming-StateStore.md#, state store>> for a stateful operator and a partition).
+As a <<spark-sql-streaming-StateStoreProvider.md#, StateStoreProvider>>, `HDFSBackedStateStoreProvider` is associated with a <<spark-sql-streaming-StateStoreProvider.md#stateStoreId, StateStoreId>> (which is a unique identifier of the [state store](StateStore.md) for a stateful operator and a partition).

 `HDFSBackedStateStoreProvider` is given the <<stateStoreId, StateStoreId>> at <<init, initialization>> (as requested by the <<spark-sql-streaming-StateStoreProvider.md#, StateStoreProvider>> contract).